INCF/niQC/content/pages/resources/index.md

 ## Education <a name="education"></a>

-Various educational courses, tutorials and workshop content will be collected here.
-TBA.
+Various educational courses, tutorials and workshop content will be collected [here](/education/).

 ## Datasets <a name="datasets"></a>